Non-Discrimination and Equal Opportunity Policy and Complaint Resolution Procedure

 Discrimination, harassment, and retaliation on the basis of protected status (see Notice of Non-Discrimination and Equal Opportunity for a definition of "protected status") are strictly prohibited.
 Persons who engage in such conduct are subject to discipline up to and including termination or dismissal.

 Preventing prohibited discrimination, harassment, and retaliation is the responsibility of all members of the College Community.
-All College employees, supervisors, and administrators who have not been designated as confidential employees because of professional or pastoral confidentiality, are considered responsible employees under the policy and must immediately report any complaints, reports, observations, or other information of alleged discrimination, harassment, or retaliation, to the designated coordinator, even if that College employee is investigating the alleged discrimination as part of the College's student or employee disciplinary process.
+Any person may report any complaints, reports, observations, or other information of alleged discrimination, harassment, or retaliation to the designated coordinator, or to any College employee with managerial authority over the College as a whole, or an academic or operational unit of the College (collectively “Reporting Officials”) who must promptly forward such a report directly to the designated coordinator, even if that person is investigating the alleged discrimination as part of the College's student or employee disciplinary process.
+A list of the College's Reporting Officials is available at this link.
 Supervisors and employees should also provide complainants with information for filing a complaint of discrimination.

 The College will respond to reports of perceived prohibited conduct in an adequate, reliable, impartial manner, as set forth below.
 If the College determines that discrimination, harassment, or retaliation has occurred, appropriate corrective and remedial actions will be taken.

-This policy applies to reports of discrimination, harassment, and retaliation on the basis of protect status, other than discrimination, harassment, and retaliation on the basis of sex or gender, which are governed exclusively by the College's Sexual Misconduct Policy.
+This policy applies to reports of discrimination, harassment, and retaliation on the basis of protected status.

 This policy governs reports of discrimination, harassment, and retaliation in all the College's programs and activities and applies to all members of the College Community.
 It applies to discrimination, harassment, and retaliation that occurs on campus, during or at an official College program or activity (regardless of location), and to off campus or online conduct when the conduct could deny or limit a person's ability to participate in or benefit from the College's programs and activities.